![]() |

 ||

-Don't miss the German Buddy and the Italian Grillo Parlante.
+Don't miss the German Buddy, Italian Grillo Parlante and Spanish Speak & Spell.

-This La Dictée Magique is an early one.
-Please notice the gold lettered "Texas Instruments" on the display screen (gone on the pictured one) and the large "TI" logo on the keyboard.
+This La Dictée Magique is an from an early manufacturing lot.
+Please notice the gold lettered "Texas Instruments" on the display screen (mostly gone on the pictured one) and the large "TI" logo on the keyboard.
 Later models got a slightly different design.
-Get a later model here.
+Find a later model here.

-A lot of educational and speaking products were sold in France, currently we know:
+A lot of educational and speaking products were sold by Texas Instruments in France, as of today we know:

 Press the